michael-r-may/KotlinForSwiftDevelopers/README.md

 ### Swift Kotlin
-A Quick Reference for The Other Side
+##### A Quick Reference for The Other Side

 This is a quick reference for Swift developers looking to get started playing with Kotlin.
+I began writing it as I started learning Kotlin so that it would stick in my memory better, so that I could refer to it myself, and so that others (like you, dear reader) might benefit and contribute to it.

+_Read, Learn, Fork, Contribute_

+#### Contents

 * File Types
 * Semicolons